The child understood by 9.05 am, without going through a meltdown.

 Not a medical file.
 Not a health form to fill in for the 12th time.
 A profile written by the parents, readable in two minutes in the staff room before drop-off.
 You know what helps, what sets them off, and you start the morning without guessing.

-The parent told you everything at sign-up in July, but you welcome the child in September, and you weren't at drop-off that day.
-The health form says "wears glasses."
-Nothing about what really helps when they get stuck on instructions.
-Every holiday, the new leader starts discovering all over again.
+The parent told you everything at sign-up in July, but you welcome the child in September, and you were not on reception duty that day.
+The health form says "wears glasses".
+Nothing about what really helps when he gets stuck on instructions.
+Every holiday, the new activity leader starts discovering all over again.

 You scan in the staff room, coffee in hand.
 The profile opens in the browser.